mlswg/mls-architecture/draft-ietf-mls-architecture.md

 devices to add or remove them at the potential cost of weaker PCS guarantees.

-Members who are removed from a group do not enjoy special privileges: compromise of a removed group member should not affect the security of messages sent after their removal.
+Members who are removed from a group do not enjoy special privileges: compromise of a removed group member does not affect the security of messages sent after their removal.

 #### Security of Attachments